Juan Carlos I: Abdication

-Spanish news media speculated about the King's future in early 2014, following public criticism over his taking an elephant hunting safari in Botswana and an embezzlement scandal involving his daughter Cristina, and her husband Iñaki Urdangarin.
-The King's chief of staff denied in a briefing that the "abdication option" was being considered.
+Spanish news media started to speculate about the King's future in 2013, following public criticism over his taking an elephant hunting safari in Botswana and an embezzlement scandal involving his daughter, Infanta Cristina, Duchess of Palma de Mallorca, and her husband Iñaki Urdangarin.
+The King's private secretary, Rafael Spottorno, denied in a briefing that the "abdication option" was being considered.

 On the morning of 2 June 2014, Prime Minister Mariano Rajoy made a televised announcement that the King had told him of his intention to abdicate.
 Later, the King delivered a televised address and announced that he would abdicate the throne in favour of the Prince of Asturias.
 Royal officials described the King's choice as a personal decision which he had been contemplating since his 76th birthday at the start of the year.
-The King reportedly said, "No queremos que mi hijo se marchite esperando como el príncipe Carlos."
-(English: "We do not want my son to wither waiting like Prince Charles.")
+The King reportedly said, "No quiero que mi hijo se marchite esperando como Carlos."
+(English: "I do not want my son to wither waiting like Charles.")

 As required by the Spanish constitution, any abdication would be settled by means of an organic law.
-A draft law was passed with 299 in favour, 19 against and 23 abstaining.
-On 18 June, he signed the organic law passed by parliament several hours before his abdication took effect.
-Felipe was enthroned on 19 June 2014, and Juan Carlos's granddaughter Leonor became the new Princess of Asturias.
+A draft law was passed in parliament with 299 in favour, 19 against and 23 abstaining.
+On 18 June, he signed the organic law, which made the abdication effective when it was published in the Boletín Oficial del Estado at midnight.
+Felipe was enthroned the following morning, and Juan Carlos's granddaughter Leonor became the new Princess of Asturias.
 Juan Carlos was the fourth European monarch to abdicate in just over a year, following Pope Benedict XVI (28 February 2013), Queen Beatrix of the Netherlands (30 April 2013), and King Albert II of Belgium (21 July 2013).

 The Spanish constitution at the time of the abdication did not grant an abdicated monarch the legal immunity of a head of state, but the government changed the law to allow this.
 However, unlike his previous immunity, the new legislation left him accountable to the supreme court, in a similar type of protection afforded to many high-ranking civil servants and politicians in Spain.
 The legislation stipulates that all outstanding legal matters relating to the former king be suspended and passed "immediately" to the supreme court.